Brainkite/CUDA_Flash_Attention2/README.md

-# FlashAttention 2 Implementation in Numba and CUDA
+# ⚡FlashAttention2⚡ Implementation in Numba and CUDA

 This repository attempts to implements the FlashAttention 2 algorithm as described in the research paper.
 The project provides two implementations: